dapr/docs/daprdocs/content/en/reference/api/service_invocation_api.md

 weight: 100
 ---

-Dapr provides users with the ability to call other applications that have unique ids, or non-Daprized endpoints.
+Dapr provides users with the ability to call other applications that have unique ids, or non-Dapr endpoints.
 This functionality allows apps to interact with one another via named identifiers and puts the burden of service discovery on the Dapr runtime.

 ## Invoke a method on a remote dapr app